Squashed Pyramid Interferometer Network (SPIN): Direct Access to Chirality of Cosmological Gravitational Waves

 0.1cm

 \textbf{Sensitivity and dominant noise sources.} Various noise sources limit the sensitivity of interferometric GW detectors \cite{Danilishin:2019dxq, Branchesi:2023}.
-It originates from the quantum nature of light and its interaction with the interferometer mirrors, and manifests in two complementary forms.
+A key contribution is quantum noise, which originates from the quantum nature of light and its interaction with the interferometer mirrors, and manifests in two complementary forms.
 At high frequencies, the sensitivity is limited by shot noise (phase noise), arising from the quantum uncertainty in the number of photons detected over a finite time interval.
 At low frequencies, quantum radiation pressure noise (amplitude noise) becomes dominant, reflecting fluctuations in the radiation pressure exerted by photons on the test masses.
 The interplay between these two contributions sets the fundamental quantum limit on detector sensitivity across a large fraction of the observational band.

 The Einstein Telescope adopts a xylophone configuration, in which each interferometric site hosts two complementary detectors optimized for different frequency ranges \cite{Branchesi:2023}.
 The low-frequency instrument (LF-ET) is designed to operate in the $1-30\mathrm{Hz}$ band, employing cryogenic mirrors, low optical power, and advanced seismic isolation to suppress thermal and environmental noise.
 In contrast, the high-frequency instrument (HF-ET) targets the $30\mathrm{Hz}$–10 kHz regime, utilizing high laser power and room-temperature optics to reduce quantum shot noise.
 This separation mitigates otherwise unavoidable trade-offs between thermal and quantum noise, enabling broadband sensitivity that cannot be achieved with a single interferometer design.
-Current interferometric technology remain effective up to frequencies of order $10^4$ Hz.
+Current interferometric technology remains effective up to frequencies of order $10^4$ Hz.
 However, several new laboratory-scale concepts have been proposed to extend the GW window to higher frequencies \cite{Aggarwal:2025noe}, including quantum-enhanced strategies~\cite{Kharzeev:2025lyu}.

+A possible concern in the tilted-arm configuration is that the tilt introduces a vertical-to-longitudinal projection of suspension motion proportional to \(H/L\).
+However, this effect enters the cross-correlation only through the small residual vertical coupling of the planar ET arms.
+Consequently, the corresponding vertical-noise two-point function remains small; see the Supplemental Material for details on vertical suspension noise in the tilted-arm configuration~\cite{SM}.